 Gas deliveries and transmission

 The transnational Yamal – Europe gas pipeline traverses four countries, namely Russia, Belarus, Poland, and Germany.
 Its annual capacity is 32.9 billion cubic meters of gas.

 The Nord Stream gas pipeline is built across the Baltic Sea.
-The pipeline delivers Russian gas directly to Europe, bypassing any transit countries.
+The pipeline delivers Russian gas directly to Europe, bypassing transit countries.
 Its annual capacity is 55 billion cubic meters of gas.

 Gazprom jointly with German companies implements a number of upstream projects.
-Among them are the extraction of natural gas from the Achimov deposits of the Urengoyskoye field by Achimgaz joint venture, the extraction of gas from the Wingate field in the North Sea, and the development of the Yuzhno-Russkoye oil and gas field (Yamal-Nenets Autonomous Area).
+Among them are the extraction of natural gas from the Achimov deposits of the Urengoyskoye field by the Achimgaz joint venture, the extraction of gas from the Wingate field in the North Sea, and the development of the Yuzhno-Russkoye oil and gas field (Yamal-Nenets Autonomous Area).

 Equipment and technologies